Islam in Macau: Cemetery

-Muslim food
+Cuisine

-As of January 2015, there are five Halal restaurants and shops selling Halal food in Macau, both in Macau Peninsula and Taipa.
-Macau's first Halal restaurant was launched in 2012, which is called the Taste of India at Macau Fisherman's Wharf, serving Halal Indian and Portuguese cuisines.
+As of January 2015, there are five Halal restaurants and shops selling Halal food in Macau, both on the Macau Peninsula and Taipa.
+Macau's first Halal restaurant was launched in 2012, called the Taste of India at Macau Fisherman's Wharf, serving Halal Indian and Portuguese cuisines.
 It took them three years to obtain the Halal certification.

-Muslim name

-Macau Muslim people usually have typical name such as Fatimah, Soraya, Umar etc.

 Muslim majority or Islamic-related organizations

 Islamic Association of Macau

 The Islamic Association of Macau (IAM; 澳門伊斯蘭會; Portuguese: Associação Islâmica de Macau) is an Islamic organization in Macau founded in 1935.
 The headquarters of the organization is at the Macau Mosque.
-The Islamic Union of Hong Kong in Hong Kong provides annual budget and subsidy to the IAM so that the association can continue to look after the interests of Muslims in Macau and to propagate Islam in the region.
+The Islamic Union of Hong Kong in Hong Kong provides annual budget and subsidy to the IAM so that the association support Muslims in Macau and to propagate Islam in the region.
 The current President of IAM is Ahmed Din Khan and the Vice President is Fazal Dad.

 Peduli Indonesian Migrant Workers Concern Group

 The Peduli Indonesian Migrant Workers Concern Group was established in 2009 in Macau.
 The group assists the Indonesian workers in Macau, such as explaining about Macau immigration law, employment documents translation etc. The group currently has around 350 members.
-It offers English classes, computer courses and holds many activities, such as visits to elderly homes, AIDS campaigns, hip-hop competitions etc.
+It offers English classes, computer courses and holds many activities, such as visits to elderly homes, AIDS campaigns, hip-hop competitions, etc.

-Muslim tourism
+Tourism

 To attract more Muslim tourists from Southeast Asia, the Macau Government Tourism Office has been engaging in several efforts to give a new perception that Macau is not only a gaming region.
 Over the past two years, the government has been engaging in seminars on Muslim practices during travel, encouraging more restaurants to get halal certification from Hong Kong and requesting hotels to reconstructing their lobby so that visitors do not have to go through casinos when going to restaurants or their rooms.